MICHELE NORRIS, Host:

 Despite his threat to attack America, bin Laden also offered the U.S. a conditional truce to help build Iraq and Afghanistan.
 He didn't say what the conditions were.
 White House spokesman Scott McClellan dismissed any notion of a truce with bin Laden.

-Mr. SCOTT MCCLELLAN (White House Press Secretary): We do not negotiate with terrorists.
+SCOTT MCCLELLAN: We do not negotiate with terrorists.
 We put them out of business.
 The terrorists started this war, and the president made it clear that we will end it at a time and place of our choosing.

 NORTHAM: Al-Jazeera would not say when or where the tape was received.
 Counterterrorism officials say that normally the tape would go through a series of couriers before it reaches a broadcaster.
 There's much speculation as to when the tape was made.
 Al-Jazeera said the tape was dated in the Muslim month that corresponds to December.